The world humans knew was ruined beyond recognition.

 atmosphere with methane and hydrogen sulfide making the air

-smell like a rotten egg, and the ocean a vast dead zone.
-The world
+smell like a rotten egg.
+The ocean became a vast dead zone,

 [1] Glacial and interglacial periods.
 Online at: